shruti170901/docs.konghq.com/app/_hub/kong-inc/grpc-gateway/index.md

 }
 ```

-We can send following requests to Kong that translates to corresponding gRPC requests:
+You can send following requests to Kong that translates to corresponding gRPC requests:

 ```bash
 curl -XGET localhost:8000/v1/messages/Kong2.0